 If you or a loved one are interested in becoming a donor, all you have to do is contact UTN to register.
 If a potential donor is in good health and simply planning ahead, we will send some paperwork to fill out.
 Once that is completed, the donor will receive a Donor Pledge identification card confirming their registration.

 If a potential donor is already in hospice care or has recently received a prognosis of six months or less, they or an authorized representative can contact UTN to seek pre-approval.
-Once the donor has been pre-approved, they will receive a Donor Security Certificate, which asks as our promise to take ownership of their remains after they have passed on.
+Once the donor has been pre-approved, they will receive a Donor Security Certificate, which acts as our promise to take ownership of their remains after they have passed on.

 Finally, if a potential donor has already passed on before being able to make their final wishes official, their surviving kin can contact us to arrange to have their remains transported to a CLIA-certified laboratory.
 There, the remains will be tested for the presence of infectious diseases.
 Once testing is completed, the tissue will then be placed at a qualified medical training or research organization.